BamgoeSN/rust-ps-md/src/algebra/pollardrho.md

 Pollard rho algorithm is a randomized algorithm which factorizes a number in an average of \\(O(n^{1/4})\\) time.

+`x.factorize()` factorizes `x` and returns a vector with the factors.
+The order of factors in the vector is undefined.

 ```rust,noplayground
 trait PollardRho: MillerRabin + std::ops::ShrAssign + std::ops::BitAnd<Output = Self> + Clone {
     fn rho(self, arr: &mut Vec<Self>, rng: &mut rng::RNG);